BCHoagland/Iris/README.md

 ## To run:
-download Iris.app.zip
+Download Iris.app.zip

-unzip the file
+Unzip the file

-you will be prompted with a security concern. head to System Preferences > Security and Privacy > Open Anyway

-the app is stored in the menu bar at the top of the screen. select the eye icon to open the app
+You will be prompted with a security concern.
+Head to System Preferences > Security and Privacy > Open Anyway The app is stored in the menu bar at the top of the screen.
+Select the eye icon to open the app

 ## System Requirements
 Iris is only supported on machines running MacOS